libp2p/specs/protocol-select/README.md

 use the term *Early Data* to mean any application data that is sent before the proper completion of the handshake.

-In Protocol Select endpoints make use of Early Data to speed up stream multiplexer selection.
-As soon as an endpoints reaches a state during the handshake where it can send encrypted application data, it sends a list of supported stream multiplexers.
+In _Protocol Select_ endpoints make use of Early Data to speed up protocol negotiation.
+As soon as an endpoints reaches a state during the handshake where it can send encrypted application data, it sends a list of supported protocols, no matter whether it is in the role of a client or server.
 Note that depending on the handshake protocol used (and the optimisations implemented), either the client or the server might arrive at this state first.

 When using TLS 1.3, the server can send Early Data after it receives the ClientHello.
 Early Data is encrypted, but at this point of the handshake the client's identity is not yet verified.

-While Noise in principle allows sending of unencrypted data, endpoints MUST NOT use this to send their list of stream multiplexers.
+While Noise in principle allows sending of unencrypted data, endpoints MUST NOT use this to send their list of protocols.
 An endpoint MAY send it as soon it is possible to send encrypted data, even if the peers' identity is not verified at that point.

-Handshake protocols (or implementations of handshake protocols) that don't support sending of Early Data will have to run the stream multiplexer selection after the handshake completes.
+Handshake protocols (or implementations of handshake protocols) that don't support sending of Early Data will have to run the protocol negotiation after the handshake completes.

-#### Monoplexed connections

-This negotiation scheme allows peers to negotiate a "monoplexed" connection, i.e. a connection that doesn't use any stream multiplexer, if we decide to add support for this in the future.
-Endpoints can offer support for monoplexed connections by offering the `/monoplex` stream multiplexer.

 #### 0-RTT

-When using 0-RTT session resumption as offered by TLS 1.3 and Noise, clients SHOULD remember the stream multiplexer they used before and optimistically offer that muxer only.
-A client can then optimistically send application data, not waiting for the list of supported multiplexers by the server.
+When using 0-RTT session resumption as offered by TLS 1.3 and Noise, clients SHOULD remember the protocol they used before and optimistically offer that muxer only.
+A client can then optimistically send application data, not waiting for the list of supported protocols by the server.
 If the server still supports the muxer, it will choose the muxer offered by the client when intersecting the two lists, and proceed with the connection.
 If not, the list intersection fails and the connection is closed, which needs to be handled by the upper protocols.

+### Stream Protocol Negotiation

+Contrary to the above [Connection Protocol Negotiation](#Connection-Protocol-Negotiation) and its early data optimization, we assume that the initiator of a stream is always the endpoint able to send data first.

+Note: While libp2p currently does not support nested stream protocols, e.g. a compression protocol wrapping bitswap, future versions of libp2p might change that.
+The above assumption of the initiator being the endpoint to send data first, does not apply to protocol negotiations following the first negotiation on a stream.

+#### Initiator

+The initiator of a new stream is the first endpoint to send a message.
+We differentiate in the following two scenarios.

+1. **Optimistic Protocol Negotiation**: The endpoint knows exactly which protocol it wants to use.
+It then only sends this protocol.
+It MAY start sending application data right after the _Protocol Select_ protobuf message.
+   Since it has not received confirmation from the remote peer for the protocol, any such data might be lost in such case.

+2. **Multi Protocol Negotiation**: The endpoint wants to use any of a set of protocols, and lets the remote peer decide which one.
+It then sends the list of protocols.
+It MUST wait for the peer's protocol choice before sending application data.

+An initiator MUST treat the receipt of an empty list of protocols in response to its list of protocols as a negotiation failure and thus a stream error.

+#### Listener

+The listening endpoint replies to a list of protocols from the initiator by
+either:

+- Sending back a single entry list with the protocol it would like to speak.

+- Rejecting all proposed protocols by replying with an empty list of protocols.

 ## Transitioning from [Multistream Select]